Midwest Family and Community Resources’ Main Office in Hazel Crest, Illinois

-To address observed deficiencies within the behavioral health treatment paradigm, Mr. Thurman organized a new entity, Midwest Family and Community Resources (MFCR), committed to ensuring that its patients are matched and aligned with appropriate therapists and that these patients are deemed to be the focal point of their treatment objectives.
-At the point of intake, a customized assessment is developed and used to determine which therapist or psychiatrist is best suited to meet the patient’s needs.
-Robert Thurman established MFCR to ensure the availability of patient-centered care for all consumers, including diverse and low-income plan members.
-He continues to advocate for a greater recognition of the importance of behavioral health treatment services on a level of efficacy and priority comparable to that of medical healthcare.
+To address observed deficiencies within the behavioral health treatment paradigm, Mr. Thurman organized a new entity, Midwest Family and Community Resources (MFCR), committed to ensuring that its patients are matched and aligned with appropriate therapists and that these patients are deemed to be at the center of their treatment objectives.
+From the point of intake, patients are asked to participate in an assessment to determine the best approach and most appropriate practitioner to support the patient’s needs.

 Over the past two decades, MFCR has amassed a substantial network of skilled and highly qualified psychiatrists, nurse practitioners, psychologists, social workers, and counselors who deliver a wide range of behavioral health services to Illinois consumers of all ages.
 These services are available in person or via telemedicine.